tkf/Kwonly.jl/README.md

 ## Parameters.jl

 [Parameters.jl](https://github.com/mauro3/Parameters.jl) provides a
-very convenient way of creating keyword-only struct constructor.
-The structs created by `Parameters.@with_kw` works perfectly well with `recon` and `@recon`:
+very convenient way of defining keyword-only struct constructor.
+The structs created by `Parameters.@with_kw` work perfectly well with `recon` and `@recon`:

 ```julia